-- 150. Form of ballot papers-(1) Subject to subsection (18) of this section, the ballot papers to be used at any election shall be in form 11. - (2) Forthwith after nomination day for an election, the Returning Officer shall cause ballot papers to be printed in sufficient numbers for the election. - (3) Subject to subsection (4) of this section, each ballot paper in form 11 shall have 2 parts, Part A and Part B. - (4) If only one constituency candidate is nominated or if the withdrawal of one or more nominations results in a declaration under section 148 of this Act, Part A of the ballot paper shall not be printed and the ballot paper shall thereafter be treated as if it comprised only Part B. - (5) If more than one constituency candidate is nominated, and a sufficient number of constituency candidates do not withdraw their nominations so as to leave only one constituency candidate, Part A of every ballot paper shall contain a list of all the persons nominated as constituency candidates who have not withdrawn their nominations (which list shall be arranged in the manner prescribed by this section). - (6) On Part A of the ballot paper- - (a) The names of the constituency candidates shall be arranged alphabetically in order of their surnames:
+[150.
+Form of ballot papers-(1) Subject to subsection (18) of this section, the ballot papers to be used at any election shall be in form 11.

+(2) Forthwith after nomination day for an election, the Returning Officer shall cause ballot papers to be printed in sufficient numbers for the election.

+(3) Subject to subsection (4) of this section, each ballot paper in form 11 shall comprise 2 votes, namely, a party vote and an electorate vote.

+(4) If only one constituency candidate is nominated or if the withdrawal of one or more nominations results in a declaration under section 148 of this Act, the part of the ballot paper that relates to the electorate vote shall not be printed and the ballot paper shall thereafter be treated as if it comprised only the party vote.

+(5) If more than one constituency candidate is nominated, and a sufficient number of constituency candidates do not withdraw their nominations so as to leave only one constituency candidate, the part of the ballot paper relating to the electorate vote shall contain a list of all the persons nominated as constituency candidates who have not withdrawn their nominations (which list shall be arranged in the manner prescribed by this section).

+(6) On the part of the ballot paper relating to the electorate vote-
-- (b) The other names of each constituency candidate that are required to appear on the ballot paper shall follow the candidate's surname: - (c) The surnames of the constituency candidates shall (except in the case of a special ballot paper that is not fully printed) be in large characters and bold type:

-(d) The name of the political party of the constituency
+- (a) The names of the constituency candidates shall be arranged alphabetically in order of their surnames: - (b) The other names of each constituency candidate that are required to appear on the ballot paper shall follow the candidate's surname: - (c) The surnames of the constituency candidates shall (except in the case of a special ballot paper that is not fully printed) be in large characters and bold type: - (d) The name of the political party of the constituency candidate, if any,-

-candidate, if any,--

-(i) Shall be shown immediately below candidate's name: and
+(i) Shall be shown immediately below the candidate's name; and

-- (ii) Shall be in characters that are smaller than those used for the surname of the constituency candidate; and - (iii) Shall not be in bold type: - (e) Such other matter (if any) as may be necessary to distinguish the names of the constituency candidates shall be shown. - (7) No constituency candidate who seeks election (other than as an independent candidate) shall use the name of any political party that contested the last general election or any by-election held since the last general election and has not endorsed that candidate as one of its candidates. - (8) No constituency candidate who seeks election as an independent candidate shall use the name of any political party that contested the last general election or any by election held since the last general election but shall have the word "independent", without further qualification or addition, shown on the ballot paper immediately below that candidate's - (9) On Part B of the ballot paper the name of each political party that has submitted a list in accordance with section 127 of this Act (not being a political party that has submitted a list that has been rejected under section 128 of this Act) shall be shown.
+(ii) Shall be in characters that are smaller than those used for the surname of the constituency candidate; and

+(iii) Shall not be in bold type:

+(e) Such other matter (if any) as may be necessary to distinguish the names of the constituency candidates shall be shown.

+(7) A constituency candidate (other than an independent candidate) who seeks election shall not use the name of any political party that contested the last general election or any by-election held since the last general election unless that political party has endorsed that candidate as one of its candidates.

+(8) No constituency candidate who seeks election as an independent candidate shall use the name of any political party that contested the last general election or any by-election held since the last general election but shall have the word "INDEPENDENT", without further qualification or addition, shown on the ballot paper immediately below that candidate's name.

+(9) On the part of the ballot paper relating to the party vote the name of each political party that has submitted a list in accordance with section 127 of this Act (not being a political party that has submitted a list that has been rejected under section 128 of this Act) shall be shown.

-(10) The names shown on Part B of the ballot paper pursuant to subsection (9) of this section shall be arranged in alphabetical order.
+(10) The names of the political parties that, pursuant to subsection (9) of this section, are required to be shown on the part of the ballot paper that relates to the party vote, shall be arranged so that-